 (Press photo © Donauturm)

-On the culinary front, the offerings are what you might call a celebration of Vienna and its environs, with local, traditional and seasonal specialities, wines from the region, etc. The prices aren’t cheap, but that reflects the logistical difficulties faced by such an establishment.
+On the culinary front, the offerings are what you might call a reflection of Vienna and its environs, with local, traditional and seasonal specialties, wines from the region, etc. The prices aren’t cheap, but that reflects the logistical difficulties faced by such an establishment.

-I had no time to stop, but the thought of a relaxing beer in the coffee house, watching the anthill of activity below, was one I’ll turn to reality sometime.
+I had no time to stop, but the thought of a relaxing beer in the café, watching the anthill of activity below, was one I’ll turn to reality sometime.

-Incidentally, the tower also has a pub-restaurant on the ground floor, too.
+Incidentally, the tower also has a pub-restaurant on the ground floor, too, though with more limited opening times.

 Ticket and visitor tips

-Tickets are available from the tower direct or online sources.
+Tickets are available, for example, from the tower direct or online sources.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)